mslinn/web3j-scala/README.md

     $ sbt scaladoc

-### Updating Scaladoc and Commiting Changes Without Publishing a New Version
+### Updating Scaladoc and Committing Changes Without Publishing a New Version
 This task rebuilds the docs, commits the git repository, and publishes the updated Scaladoc without publishing a new version:

-    $ sbt commitAndPublish
+    $ sbt commitAndDoc

 ## Sponsor
 <img src='https://www.micronauticsresearch.com/images/robotCircle400shadow.png' align='right' width='15%'>